GelukkigTurtle/freddynotes-blog/src/content/projects/personal/digitaloceanssl/index.md

 openssl req -new -newkey rsa:2048 -nodes -keyout /etc/ssl/private/playt-selfsigned.key -out ~/serverKeys/domain.csr

 ```
-Then you need to copy the contend of domain.csr to your host domain e.g: goDaddy, wait for they approval and
+Then you need to copy the content of domain.csr to your host domain e.g: goDaddy, wait for they approval and
-download the files and move them to your host to serverKeys/provider.
+download the files and move them to your host to ~/serverKeys/provider.

 Rename the download file -> alphanumeric.crt to yourdomain.crt, and do the following commands: